mozilla/persona/docs/DEPLOYMENT.md

 So what are we deploying, anyway?

-  * *the browserid server* - a node.js server which implements a web services api, stores a record of users, the email addresses they've verified, a bcrypted password, outstanding verification tokens, etc
+  * *the browserid server* - a node.js server which implements a web services api, stores a record of users, the email addresses they've verified, a bcrypted password, outstanding verification tokens, etc.
   * *the verifier* - a stateless node.js server which does cryptographic verification of assertions.
 This thing is hosted on browserid.org as a convenience, but people using browserid can choose to relocated it if they want to their own servers.
   * *the browserid.org website* - the templates, css, and javascript that make up the visible part of browserid.org
-  * *the javascript/HTML dialog & include library* - this is include.js and the code that it includes, the bit that someone using browserid will include.
+  * *the javascript/HTML dialog & include library* - this is include.js and the
+    code that it includes, the bit that someone using browserid will include.

 ## Overview